Oakland Golden Grizzlies men's basketball

-The Oakland Golden Grizzlies are the men's basketball team that represent Oakland University in Rochester, Michigan, United States.
+The Oakland Golden Grizzlies men's basketball team represents Oakland University in Auburn Hills, Michigan, United States.
 The school's team competes in the Horizon League and plays their home games at the Athletics Center O'rena.
 The Golden Grizzlies are coached by Greg Kampe.
-Kampe is the second longest-tenured Division I head coach, behind Jim Boeheim.
-Oakland last played in the NCAA Division I men's basketball tournament in 2011.
+Kampe is the longest-tenured active Division I head coach.
+Oakland last played in the NCAA Division I men's basketball tournament in 2024.

-Through December 29, 2020, Oakland has made a three-point field goal in 1,014 consecutive games, the fifth-longest active NCAA Division I streak.
+Through the 2022–23 season, Oakland has made a three-point field goal in 1,093 consecutive games, the fourth-longest active NCAA Division I streak.
 They last finished a game without a three-pointer on January 30, 1988.